Ren294/Log-Analysis-Project/README.md

 - **Integration with Other Data Sources**: Extend the system to ingest and process logs from additional sources, such as application logs or network logs, to provide a more comprehensive view of system performance.

-- **Deployment in a Distributed Environment**: Transition from a single-node setup to a fully distributed deployment across multiple nodes or cloud environments, utilizing containerization technologies like Docker or Kubernetes.
+- **Deployment in a Distributed Environment**: Transition from a single-node setup to a fully distributed deployment across multiple nodes or cloud environments, utilizing containerization technologies like `Docker` or `Kubernetes`.

-- **Enhanced Visualization**: Develop more complex dashboards and reports in Grafana and Power BI, enabling deeper insights and more effective monitoring.
+- **Enhanced Visualization**: Develop more complex dashboards and reports in `Grafana` and `Power BI`, enabling deeper insights and more effective monitoring.

 # References